Call Today! 314.298.1400

-Within the past few months, approximately 42% of Americans have been reported to be working from home.
-Even before the COVID-19 outbreak forced many people to transition to working entirely at home, 1 in 6 people worked either fully or partially from their homes.
-It is predicted that many employers will continue their “work from home” strategies regardless of pandemics, so making sure employees have a space that allows them to successfully do their work is crucial for their own health and for the companies.
-Desk posture, standing desk
+Approximately 42% of Americans have reported working remotely.
+Even before the COVID-19 outbreak forced many people to transition to working entirely at home, 1 in 6 people spent their time working from home full time or during half of their work weeks.
+It’s predicted that many employers will continue their “work from home” strategies regardless of pandemics, so making sure employees have a space that allows them to successfully do their work is crucial for their own health and for the companies.

 While working remotely has numerous benefits for employees and employers, there are certainly some downfalls.
 One of these downfalls can be seemingly unexplainable or brand new aches and pains.
 You probably thought you’d never miss your clunky office chair or tacky old desk, but they were likely designed to keep you in an ergonomically-friendly position that reduced the strains that can be put on the body by poor work posture.